hculap/hiev-mind/README.md

 ## Overview

-Hiev-Mind simulates an AI agent network in which:
+Hive-Mind simulates an AI agent network in which:
 - **Execution Nodes** perform specialized tasks (e.g., arithmetic, reasoning, data analysis).
 - **Validation Nodes** assess the quality of responses using an Agent-as-a-Judge framework.
 - **Managing Node** orchestrates the task delegation, dependency management, and result synthesis by: